shubhamop20/Car-Price-Prediction/README.md

 # Car Price Prediction
 Given Project is a Machine Learning regression model to predict car price.
 For this project a kaggle dataset of used cars was used.
+The model used for this project was Random Forest Regressor.

 Data Collection:
 [Car Price Prediction](https://www.kaggle.com/nehalbirla/vehicle-dataset-from-cardekho) from Kaggle